odoo/documentation/getting_started/documentation.rst

 ------------------------------------

-We ask that you maintain a single point of contact within your company to work with our project manager on your Odoo Implementation.
+We ask that you maintain a single point of contact within your company to work with our project manager on your Odoo implementation.
 This is to ensure efficiency and a single knowledge base in your company.
 Additionally, this person must:

--   **be available at least 2 full days a week** for the project, otherwise you risk slowing down your implementation.
+-   **Be available at least 2 full days a week** for the project, otherwise you risk slowing down your implementation.
 More is better with the fastest implementations having a full time project manager.

--   **have authority to take decisions** on their own.
+-   **Have authority to take decisions** on their own.
 Odoo usually transforms all departments within a company for the better.
-There can be many small details that need quick turn arounds for answers and if there is too much back and forth between several internal decision makers within your company it could potentially seriously slow everything down.
+There can be many small details that need quick turnarounds for answers and if there is too much back and forth between several internal decision makers within your company it could potentially seriously slow everything down.

--   **have the leadership** to train and enforce policies internally with full support from all departments and top management, or be part of top management.
+-   **Have the leadership** to train and enforce policies internally with full support from all departments and top management, or be part of top management.

 Integrate 90% of your business, not 100%